 Joe is a native of the Mt.
 Greenwood neighborhood.
 Despite his South Side roots, Joe has come to love the North Side.
 In fact, his (and his dog, Scout’s) favorite place in the city is the Montrose Dog Beach and his favorite place to grab a bite, Chicago Joe’s, is in North Center.
 Email Joe

-Jake Wittich covers Lakeview, Boystown and Lincoln Park for Block Club Chicago.
+Jake Wittich covers Lakeview, Lincoln Park and Old Town for Block Club Chicago.
 He previously was the weekend general assignment reporter at the Chicago Sun-Times, specializing in LGBTQ news.
 Jake has also spent time freelancing for Block Club Chicago, the Windy City Times and various queer indie magazines.

 As a Report for America fellow, Jake aims to better engage LGBTQ people in local news and empower readers to participate in their communities.
 He attended Columbia College Chicago, where he was managing editor of the student-run Columbia Chronicle.
 Email Jake

 Hillary Flores is a Coronavirus Hotline specialist for Block Club Chicago.

 As an immigrant from Venezuela, she hopes to use her words for change and give a voice to her community.